‘Headless’ e-commerce platform Fabric raises $43M – TechCrunch

 Fabric, a startup powering e-commerce for companies like GNC and ABC Carpet and Home, has raised $43 million in Series A funding.

 The announcement comes less than four months after Fabric announced its $9.5 million seed round.
-CEO Faisal Masud said Fabric hadn’t intended to raise more funding so quickly, but given its growth and investor interest, he the startup’s leadership team had to ask, “Do we delay the growth or do we just go now?”
+CEO Faisal Masud said Fabric hadn’t intended to raise more funding so quickly, but given its growth and investor interest, the startup’s leadership team had to ask, “Do we delay the growth or do we just go now?”

 The answer is probably self-evident, since you’re reading this funding story.
 The round was led by Norwest Venture Partners, with Norwest’s Scott Beechuk joining Fabric’s board of directors.
 Redpoint Ventures and Sierra Ventures also participated.